Preventing Sun Damage

-Obviously, the exterior of your vehicle suffers the most exposure to the rays of the sun.
+Obviously, the exterior of your vehicle suffers the most exposure to the sun’s rays.
 It’s built to withstand it – but heat and UV rays can still take their toll.
 These can lead to peeling, blistering, fading, and more and diminish the looks of your car or truck.
-Good news, though, there’s plenty you can do to avoid sun damage to your paint!
+The good news, though, is there’s plenty you can do to avoid sun damage to your paint!

 - Hand Dry, Don’t Air Dry: Allowing your vehicle to air dry after washing is a mistake.
 Sure, it might add another 10 minutes to your wash time.
 But is it worth it to prevent mineral deposits?
 If you allow your vehicle to air dry, the water’s minerals will be left in spots as the water evaporates, leaving residue deposits.
 In time, these can interact with your clear coat and eat away at it, leading to spotty fading and more.

 - Wax On, Wax Off: Wax is like a coat of sunblock.
 It’s a coat on top of the skin – the clear coat – that helps prevent UV rays from penetrating!
 It also helps prevent grit and dirt from adhering to the finish and causing pitting or other damage, extending the time you can go between washes.